Partial derivatives of PIF

 The derivative of the relative risk function

-with respect to the parameterbeta
+gwith respect to the parameterbetaevaluated atbeta.

 Formulas

-The partial derivative of PIF
+The partial derivative of PIF with respect to p is:

 $$